The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 |

-The ability to learn and build expertise in these system is critical to their success and safety
+The ability to learn and build expertise in these systems is critical to their success and safety.

 ![]() | Accelerated Expertise — R. Hoffman, P. Ward, P. Feltovich (2013) |